Venkydeexu18/Venkydeexu18/README.md

 - 👋 Hi, I’m @Venkydeexu18
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-C
+C++
 - 💞️ I’m looking to collaborate on ...
 Competitive programming
 <!---
 Venkydeexu18/Venkydeexu18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.